 Meeting the demands of internet users has never been more challenging.
 People expect professional graphic design, interactive media and lighting fast load times.
 Of course, adding more elements to your website increases the likelihood that something will go wrong.
 The only way to determine what works for you is to monitor performance metrics.

-There’s more to monitoring website performance metrics than most developers realize.
+There is more to monitoring website performance metrics than most developers realize.
 If you have visitors from across the globe, you need to know how your website performs in different parts of the world on an increasing multitude of devices.
 Consistency is key to delivering an excellent user experience, so you must be confident that all visitors are seeing the same end product.

-Because so many variables can affect the front end experience at any given time, web developers use a method called multivariate testing to get an accurate picture of website performance metrics over time.
-As for which performance metrics you should be analyzing, we’ve compiled list of the most important performance metrics organized by category.
+Because so many variables can affect the frontend experience at any given time, web developers use a method called multivariate testing to get an accurate picture of website performance metrics over time.
+As for which performance metrics you should be analyzing, we've compiled list of the most important performance metrics organized by category.

 Attention spans are getting shorter, not longer.
 Customers make snap judgments about a company's professionalism, so don't let the first thing they see be a big, slowly loading blurry logo.
 To fully understand user retention, we have to breakdown the user experience piece-by-piece.